Dragomir Karić: NATO bombing of Yugoslavia

 During the North Atlantic Treaty Organization (NATO)'s 1999 bombing of Yugoslavia, Karić attended meetings of Russian and American legislators in Vienna in an effort to bring about a peace deal.
 American representatives Curt Weldon and Bernie Sanders both described Karić as having played an important role in the discussions, with Sanders noting that he "spoke with [Yugoslav president] Milošević repeatedly during the discussions, urging him to take the first step by releasing [three American] POWs."
 Members of the American team have credited Karić with bringing about the soldiers' release.
 The negotiating teams reached an arrangement that would have seen a stop to NATO's bombing campaign, the withdrawal of Yugoslav troops from Kosovo, and the introduction of a United Nations peacekeeping force in the province.
 Ultimately, the initiative was vetoed by the United States Department of State.
 During this time, Karić also took part in confidential peace talks with German foreign affairs minister Joschka Fischer.

 At the conclusion of the conflict, Karić negotiated with various authorities in Russia for the reconstruction of Serbian infrastructure that had been destroyed by NATO bombing.

 Curt Weldon later sought to bring Karić to the 2003 National Prayer Breakfast in Washington, D.C.
 The State Department and Immigration and Naturalization Service officials refused Karić entry on the grounds that he was prohibited from travelling to European countries.
 Weldon acknowledged having received unflattering information about the Karić family from American intelligence sources, though he offered the view that the brothers provided support for the Milošević regime under duress and were unfairly maligned for their actions.

 Representative of Belarus

 Karić was appointed as an envoy of the Belarusian Chamber of Commerce and Industry in Serbia in 2009.
 In 2012, Belarusian president Alexander Lukashenko credited him for "significant personal contribution to the development of trade and economic ties and the strengthening of friendly relations between Belarus and Serbia."

+Dragomir Karić is an honorary consul of Belarus in Belgrade.